 - On November 21st, Honduras detained a female Syrian and two Pakistanis who had crossed from Nicaragua into Honduras by bus.
 [3 Syrians Detained in St. Marteen, 1 Stopped in Honduras, AP, November 21, 2015.
 (This was also reported in the Mexican media.)[ Detienen a dos paquistaníes y una siria en Honduras, com.mx, November 21, 2015]

 And this is probably the tip of the iceberg.
 But then, our leaders don’t want to secure the border anyway, so why is it surprising that it would attract Middle Easterners

 The common denominator: our bipartisan leadership is electing a new people

-American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
+Isn’t that obvious?American citizen Allan Wall (email him) moved back to the U.S.A. in 2008 after many years residing in Mexico.
 Allan`s wife is Mexican, and their two sons are bilingual.
 In 2005, Allan served a tour of duty in Iraq with the Texas Army National Guard.
 His VDARE.COM articles are archived here; his Mexidata.info articles are archived here ; his News With Views columns are archived here; and his website is here.